saffre-rumma/www/stories/jobs.rst

 We have around 20 satisfied customers being handled by only three core developers.
 Our team is doing a great job with Lino, but our customers have more projects than we can deliver.

-We believe that Lino and our business model have a future that goes beyond the career of a few developers.
+That's why we believe that Lino and our business model have a future that goes beyond the career of a few developers.

 Our mission is to provide professional **competence** in helping our customers to use Lino and other free software.
 Our strategy is to follow a